fastlane/docs/docs/actions.md

   `language` | Primary Language (e.g. 'English', 'German') `company_name` | The name of your company.
-Only required if it's the first app you create `skip_itc` | Skip the creation of the app on iTunes Connect `enabled_features` | [DEPRECATED!]
-Please use `enable_services` instead - Array with Spaceship App Services `enable_services` | Array with Spaceship App Services (e.g. app_group: (on|off), apple_pay: (on|off), associated_domains: (on|off), data_protection: (complete|unlessopen|untilfirstauth), game_center: (on|off), health_kit: (on|off), home_kit: (on|off), wireless_accessory: (on|off), icloud: (legacy|cloudkit), in_app_purchase: (on|off), inter_app_audio: (on|off), passbook: (on|off), push_notification: (on|off), siri_kit: (on|off), vpn_configuration: (on|off))
+Only required if it's the first app you create `skip_itc` | Skip the creation of the app on iTunes Connect `itc_users` | Array of iTunes Connect users.
+If provided, you can limit access to this newly created app for users with the App Manager, Developer, Marketer or Sales roles
+  `enabled_features` | [DEPRECATED!]
+Please use `enable_services` instead - Array with Spaceship App Services
+  `enable_services` | Array with Spaceship App Services (e.g. app_group: (on|off), apple_pay: (on|off), associated_domains: (on|off), data_protection: (complete|unlessopen|untilfirstauth), game_center: (on|off), health_kit: (on|off), home_kit: (on|off), wireless_accessory: (on|off), icloud: (legacy|cloudkit), in_app_purchase: (on|off), inter_app_audio: (on|off), passbook: (on|off), push_notification: (on|off), siri_kit: (on|off), vpn_configuration: (on|off))
   `skip_devcenter` | Skip the creation of the app on the Apple Developer Portal